Asymptotic expansion of the expected Minkowski functional for isotropic central limit random fields: Introduction

+In this study, we obtain the asymptotic expansion formula for the Euler characteristic density $\Xi_{n,N}(x)$ for a large $N$ and examine the effect of the non-Gaussianity.
+The resulting formula also automatically provides the asymptotic expansion formula for the expected Euler characteristic and the expected Minkowski functionals via (\ref{euler}) and (\ref{minkowski}), respectively.
+Prior research \cite{matsubara:2003,hikage-komatsu-matsubara:2006} provided a perturbation formula for the expected Minkowski functional up to $O(\nu)$ ($\nu=N^{-\frac{1}{2}}$) using 3-point correlation function for dimension $n\le 3$, while \cite{matsubara:2010} provided the formula up to $O(\nu^2)$ ($\nu^2=N^{-1}$) using 3- and 4-point correlation functions for $n=2$.
+This study completes the asymptotic expansion formulas up to $O(N^{-1})$ using 3- and 4-point correlation functions for an arbitrary dimension $n$.
+However, this does not only complete the existing research.
+The discussions for arbitrary $n$ are informative and reveal the properties of the Minkowski functionals (e.g., Theorem \ref{thm:loop}).

+In related work, \cite{chamandy-worsley-taylor-gosselin:2008} derived an approximation for the expected Euler characteristic of the excursion set of an isotropic central limit random field.
+Their approach is based on a version of the saddle-point approximation, which is different from the Edgeworth-type expansion approach used in this study.
+Our results are described in terms of the derivatives of $k$-point correlation functions, and can be translated in terms of the higher-order spectra.
+Another difference is that in \cite{chamandy-worsley-taylor-gosselin:2008} the threshold $x$ increases as the sample size $N$ increases, whereas $x$ of this study is assumed fixed.

-The authors are preparing another cosmic paper \cite{matsubara-kuriki:2020}, where the perturbation formula for the Euler characteristic density up to $O(\nu^2)$ is derived by an approach different from the one used in this paper.
-The final formulas are presented in terms of the higher-order spectra for the purpose of convenience in cosmic research.
+The authors are preparing another cosmic paper \cite{matsubara-kuriki:2021}, where the perturbation formula for the Euler characteristic density up to $O(\nu^2)$ is derived using an alternative approach.
+The final formulas are presented in terms of higher-order spectra.
+It is confirmed that the formulas in the two studies are consistent.